-It is actively involved in community development and has close links with LGUs in its area of operation and is very active affiliate of NATCCO.
+It is actively involved in community development and has close links with LGUs in its area of operation and is a very active affiliate of NATCCO.

 As partner of LGU in the coastal protection and management (Bantay-Dagat) in tandem with its own Otoshiami operation.

-Actively participated with the LGU initiated tree-planting projects in neighboring watersheds in terms of manpower support and reporting in CableTV thru the COOP Patrol (coop community channel) for increased awareness.
+Actively participated with the LGU-initiated tree-planting projects in neighboring watersheds in terms of manpower support and reporting in CableTV thru the COOP Patrol (coop community channel) for increased awareness.

 BMPC established its Pre-school Learning Center in July 2010 where nursery and kindergarten pre-schoolers are prepared for the formal schooling.

-BMPC operates Automated Teller Machines (ATM) in Barbaza Main Branch, Culasi Branch, Molo Branch, Barotac Viejo Branch, and Kalibo Branch providing 24/7 on-line banking servicing outlets.
+BMPC operates Automated Teller Machines (ATM) in Barbaza Main Branch, Culasi Branch, Molo Branch, Barotac Viejo Branch, and Kalibo Branch providing 24/7 online banking servicing outlets.
 It has issued Coop ATM cards to its regular and associate members.
-It offers to its client the Allied Bank’s POS servicing facility at its branches without ATM machine.
+It offers to its client the Allied Bank’s POS servicing facility at its branches without an ATM machine.

-BMPC adopted best practices in Resource (water and electricity) Conservation, Good Housekeeping, Emergency Preparedness (Disaster Management), Waste Disposal Management (proper solid waste segregation).
+BMPC adopted best practices in Resource (water and electricity) Conservation, Good Housekeeping, Emergency Preparedness (Disaster Management), and Waste Disposal Management (proper solid waste segregation).